camunda/camunda-docs-manual/content/reference/rest/authorization/get.md

 ---

-Retrieves a single authorization by Id.
+Retrieves an authorization by id.

 # Method